-Hot weather is intensifying hold on much of East, Central US
+'Survive, not enjoy': Heat, humidity gripping half the US

 "You tend to monitor guys a little more closely, want to see how your pitchers are doing," he said.

-Associated Press writers Ronald Blum in New York; Michael Balsamo in Washington; Susan Haigh in Norwich, Connecticut, and Tom Canavan in Oceanport, New Jersey, contributed to this report.
+Associated Press writers Julie Walker and Ronald Blum in New York; Michael Balsamo in Washington; Susan Haigh in Norwich, Connecticut, and Tom Canavan in Oceanport, New Jersey, and Michal Dwojak in Chicago contributed to this report.

 Copyright 2019 Associated Press.
 All rights reserved.